Drayage and Port Services

-Are you importing ingredients, apparel, or production critical goods?
-Zipline Logistics can help manage your domestic freight shipping needs for any port location in North America.
+Are you importing ingredients, apparel, or production critical goods and in need of port services?
+Zipline Logistics can help manage your domestic freight shipping needs for any port located in North America.

 We are familiar with the special requirements for each port and our network of drayage service providers makes it easy for you to move goods off ocean liners, onto truck or rail, and to your warehouse, copacker, or other destination.